sofmon/convention/v2/README.md

 ## Data Storage and Sharding

-### Versioning
+### Vaults

-Database versioning in **convention/v2** enables seamless database migrations by allowing access to different databases, schemas, or database servers based on specified versions.
+Fist segmentation of database in **convention/v2** is called vault.
+Through different vault names, **convention/v2** enables access to different databases, schemas, or database servers.

-This approach facilitates schema updates or database engine changes as part of the **agent**'s operations.
+This approach is also useful to facilitates schema updates or database engine changes as part of the **agent**'s operations.

 ### Multitenancy